GabrielH-02/Harmony-Haven-Hotels/README.md

 * Whilst in the process of testing I found some bugs/ errors in code on the site;
 * The Deals and Offers link on the specific navigation bar on the homepage was not linking to the section on the page therefore it needed to be adjusted with the proper id value.
 * Another error that appeared was the fact that in my final unvalidated version of the site, I used aria-labeled values on the divs with the links to images on the style sheet however this was incorrect therefore I removed these labels
-* Whilst testing, errors came up in concern to section values with no heading values, thus adding these headings, however, added a hidden class in the stylesheet so that these headings would be hidden and wouldn't affect the final version.
+* Whilst testing, errors came up in concern to section values with no heading values, adding these headings, however, added a hidden class in the stylesheet so that these headings would be hidden and wouldn't affect the final version.

 #### Unfixed Bugs
 * There are no unfixed bugs, the only concern is that on the sign-up page, the “Submit” button is a linked text item that appears to be a button that only directs the user to a landing page.